magnesj/ResInsight/docs/GridStatisticsDialog.md

 ![]({{ site.baseurl }}/images/InfoBoxConfig.png)

-The options in the Visibilty group apply to the info box only and do not affect the Grid Statistics dialog, while the options in the Statistics Options group affect both.
+The options in the Visibility group apply to the info box only and do not affect the Grid Statistics dialog, while the options in the Statistics Options group affect both.

 ### Statistics Options
 - **Statistics Time Range** -– Controls whether all time steps or only the current time step are included when statistics is computed.
 Flow Diagnostic results can only use the current time step option.